Redraw!

 Project currently in development

-The items listed right here are the essentials for a successful cleanup!
+The items listed right here are the essentials for a successful fundraiser!

-And the good news is that as soon as your cleanup is registered,
+And the good news is that as soon as your fundraiser is registered,

 the kit is shipped as quickly as possible* so it’ll be ready on the big day.

-It will help you raise awareness by providing key data on aquatic waste and examples of simple actions you can take to rethink your use of plastic bottles.
+It will help you raise awareness by providing key data on marine debris, as well as examples of simple steps you can take to rethink your use of plastic bottles.

 The nets allow the organizers of Initiatives Océanes to collect trash from the ocean floor.